 - As is common with most Japanese ski resorts, there is very little in the way of challenging piste terrain and much of the off-piste is not particularly steep (although it’s pitchier than Ikenotaira).

-- Ski patrol are becoming progressively antsy about off-piste skiing (particularly if it involves crossing a lift line).
+- Ski patrol are very old fashioned and can get antsy about off-piste skiing, particularly if it involves crossing a lift line.

 Pro or Con Depending On Your Perspective

-- Akakura caters very well to gaijin with group ski lessons and child care with English speaking staff, many of the restaurants have English menus, and many of the lodgings have various staff that speak English.
-Akakura is still a cute little village with plenty of Japanese vibe, but associated with the Anglophone benefits comes a small loss of the traditional Japanese-ness of the place.
-Similarly Akakura is becoming progressively more popular, so freshies are harder to come by.
+- Akakura caters very well to gaijin, with group ski lessons and child care with English speaking staff, many of the restaurants have English menus, and many of the lodgings have various staff that speak English.
+Akakura is still a cute little village with plenty of Japanese vibe, but associated with the Anglophone benefits comes a loss of the traditional Japanese-ness of the place.

 Myoko Akakura Ski Areas

 “Myoko Akakura” refers to the two adjacent ski areas of Akakura Onsen and Akakura Kanko.
-There are large signs in English that make the demarcation between the two areas very obvious.
 You can purchase a lift ticket for one or the other resort, or for a few more yen, you can purchase the Akakura Kanko/Onsen combined pass.
 This is particularly handy if your

 Myoko accommodation is much closer to one of the areas but you want to ride the other.